efrecon/docker-s3fs-client/README.md

 * `UID` is the user ID for the owner of the share inside the container.
 * `GID` is the group ID for the owner of the share inside the container.
 * `S3FS_DEBUG` can be set to `1` to get some debugging information from [s3fs].
-* `S3FS_ARGS` can contain some additional options to passed to [s3fs].
+* `S3FS_ARGS` can contain some additional options to be blindly passed to [s3fs].

   [secrets]: https://docs.docker.com/engine/swarm/secrets/

 ## Commands

-By default, this container will keep listing the content of the mounted directory at regular intervals.
-This is implemented by the [command](./ls.sh) that it is designed to execute once the remote bucket has been mounted.
-If you did not wish this behaviour, pass `empty.sh` as the command instead.
+By default, this container will be silent and running `empty.sh` as its command.

-Note that both of these commands ensure that the remote bucket is unmounted from the mountpoint at termination, so you should really pick one or the other to allow for proper operation.
+If you wanted to check for liveness, you can pass the command `ls.sh` instead, which will keep listing the content of the mounted directory at regular intervals.
+Both these commands ensure that the remote bucket is unmounted from the mountpoint at termination, so you should really pick one or the other to allow for proper operation.
 If the mountpoint was not unmounted, your mount system will be unstable as it will contain an unknown entry.